West Ham United's Benrahma continues impressive Premier League start in win over Aston Villa

 Said Benrahma grabbed his third Premier League assist of the season in West Ham United's 4-1 hammering of Aston Villa on Sunday.

-Benhrama assisted Declan Rice in restoring the visitors at the Villa Park in the 38th minute, four minutes after Ollie Watkins cancelled out Benjamin Johnson's opening goal.
+Benhrama assisted Declan Rice in restoring the visitors' lead at the Villa Park in the 38th minute, four minutes after Ollie Watkins cancelled out Benjamin Johnson's opening goal.

-It was the sixth league goal the Algeria international had been directly involved in this season, having scored three goals and assisted three in 10 appearances so far.
+It was the sixth league goal the Algeria international has been directly involved in this season, having scored three goals and assisted three in 10 appearances so far.

 Editors' Picks